microchip-pic-avr-examples/avr128da48-generating-pwm-signals-using-tcd-hf/README.md

 ## Summary
-The [*TB3236 - Generating PWM Signals Using TCD with High-Frequency Input*](https://www.microchip.com/wwwappnotes/appnotes.aspx?appnote=en1001508) document provides two use cases for PWM implementation using TCD.
+The [*TB3236 - Generating PWM Signals Using TCD with High-Frequency Input*](https://www.microchip.com/wwwappnotes/appnotes.aspx?appnote=en1001508) document provides two use cases for PWM implementation using TCD with high-frequency input clock.